AI Transparency & EU AI Act Compliance

 - Requires internet connection

-EU AI Act Compliance: OpenAI is registered as GPAI provider and subject to Articles 53-56
+EU AI Act Compliance: OpenAI is registered as a GPAI model developer and subject to EU AI Act Articles 53–56.
+Hosting on Azure AI Foundry in the EU (Sweden Central) strengthens data residency compliance.
+See Microsoft DPA.

 Provider Documentation: